warner/foolscap/doc/connection-handlers.rst

 and to provide a method named `hint_to_endpoint()`.
 This method takes two arguments (hint and reactor), and must return a (endpoint, hostname) tuple.
 The handler will not be given hints for which it was not registered, but if it is unable to parse the hint, it should raise `ipb.InvalidHintError`.
+Also note that the handler will be given the whole hint, including the type prefix that was used to locate the handler.

-Otherwise the endpoint should implement `twisted.internet.interfaces.IStreamClientEndpoint`, and the endpoint's final connection object must implement `ITLSTransport` and offer the `startTLS` method (note that normal TCP sockets are fine).
+The endpoint returned should implement `twisted.internet.interfaces.IStreamClientEndpoint`, and the endpoint's final connection object must implement `ITLSTransport` and offer the `startTLS` method.
+Normal TCP sockets (TCP4ClientEndpoint objects) do exactly this.

 The `hostname` value is used to construct an HTTP `Host:` header during negotiation.
 This is currently underused, but if the connection hint has